On the Concentration of the Minimizers of Empirical Risks: Introduction

 \subsection{Contributions}

-The review of the literature indicates that available results are insufficient to provide optimal concentration rates for $\vartheta(\hSc;\Sc)$ for a wide variety of estimation problems, such as those described in Section \ref{sec:intro_applications}.
-This work attempts to fill that gap by providing an alternative view point of this problem that allows to settle a set of assumptions form which optimal concentration rates can be proven.
-Theses assumptions fit most of estimation problems encountered in application where the objective function can be non-convex and defined on unbounded sets.
-Importantly, the rates obtained are parametric, and do not depend on the complexity of the underlying space.
+The review of the literature indicates that available results are insufficient to provide optimal concentration rates for $\vartheta(\argmin \hJJ ; \argmin \JJ)$ for a wide variety of estimation problems, such as those described in Section \ref{sec:intro_applications}.
+This work attempts to fill that gap by providing a set of high-level assumptions from which optimal concentration rates can be proven.
+These assumptions fit most of the estimation problems encountered in application where the objective function can be non-convex and defined on unbounded sets.
+Importantly, the rates obtained are parametric, and are not exponentially cursed by the complexity of the underlying space.

 The paper is organized as follows.
 Notation and preliminary facts are gathered in the Section \ref{sec:preliminaries}.
 The Section \ref{sec:assumptions} introduces the different assumptions needed to prove the concentration rates that will be presented in Section \ref{sec:main_results}.
 These results will be proved in the Section \ref{sec:proof_main_result} while being applied to some practical estimation problems in Section \ref{sec:applications}.
 To improve the readability of the core of the document, many technical results are postponed to the appendices.